 - You should use normal brand-name detergents to clean the motorcycle.
-Especially dirty parts should be cleaned additionally with the help of a paint brush. - After the motorcycle has been rinsed with a soft water jet, it should be dried by air pressure and a cloth.
+Especially dirty parts should be cleaned additionally with the help of a paint brush. - Befor cleaning with water, plug the exhaust pipe to prevent water ingress. - After the motorcycle has been rinsed with a soft water jet, it should be dried by air pressure and a cloth.
 Then take a short drive until the engine has reached the working temperature and also use the brakes.
 By warming these components, the residual water can evaporate from inaccessable parts of the engine and the brakes. - Slide back the protective covers on the handlebar-mounted instruments so that any water that may have seeped into this part of the motorcycle is allowed to evaporate. - After the motorcycle has cooled down, oil and grease all the gliding bearing parts.
 Treat the chain with a chain spray too. - To prevent failures in the electric system, you should treat the ignition lock, the emergency OFF switch, the short circuit button, the light switch and the socket connectors with contact spray.